-Understanding tax as a startup eCommerce business can be very tricky, particularly if you’re operating in multiple states or countries.
+Understanding tax as a startup eCommerce business can be tricky, particularly if you operate in multiple states or countries.
 Even for more established companies, it can be hard to monitor constantly evolving policies.

-To keep you on your toes, making sure your business is in line with modern regulations, we’ve identified 4 tax pitfalls your eCommerce company might face.
-If you find yourself facing any of these issues, you’ll be able to deal with it smoothly!
+To keep you on your toes and ensure your business is in line with current regulations, we’ve identified four potential tax pitfalls your eCommerce company might face.
+If you face any of these issues, you’ll be able to deal with them smoothly!

-Your eCommerce business will face serious issues right from the outset if your bookkeeping system is ill-organized and inaccurate.
+Your eCommerce business will face serious issues immediately if your bookkeeping system is ill-organized and inaccurate.

-Particularly for startup eCommerce stores, it can be chaotic trying to keep track of all your income and expenses, so getting in the habit of regularly and properly updating your books is absolutely vital.
+Particularly for startup eCommerce stores, it can be chaotic trying to keep track of all your income and expenses, so regularly and properly updating your books is vital.

-Your records need to be pretty comprehensive so you’re prepared for tax return filing.
-You should be keeping all sales receipts, bank and credit card statements, expense invoices, and employee records.
+Your records must be pretty comprehensive, so you’re prepared for tax return filing.
+You should keep all sales receipts, bank and credit card statements, expense invoices, and employee records.
 Everything should be streamlined for easy retrieval, so opting for accounting software to digitize all your records is a fantastic option.

 In addition to keeping all your records accessible, you need to make sure you are categorizing everything correctly.
 Ensure that you have an understanding of how to define your expenses properly.

-In terms of your employees, you need to categorize them correctly according to their status for tax purposes, whether they be a permanent member of staff on the regular payroll or a freelancer.
+You need to correctly categorize your employees according to their status for tax purposes, whether they are permanent staff members on the regular payroll or a freelancer.

 Failing to have full and accurate financial records is the first pitfall you may fall into when it comes to organizing your taxes.